madroxdupe42/peacefulscience.org/content/articles/narnians-martians-neanderthals.md

 For over a century, most agreed that evolutionary science demonstrates that traditional theology of Adam is false.
 As surprising as this might sound, we were wrong.
 A scientific error was made in our understanding of how evolutionary science presses on our theology of Adam.

 It turns out that, entirely consistent with the genetic and archeological evidence,[^2] it is possible Adam was created out of dust, and Eve out of his rib, less than 10,000 years ago, living in a divinely created garden where God might dwell with them.
 Leaving the Garden, their offspring blended with their neighbors in the surrounding towns.
 In this way, they became genealogical ancestors of all of us.
-Evolution, therefore, presses in a very limited way on our understanding of Adam and Eve*,* only suggesting, alongside Scripture*,* there were people outside the Garden.[^3]
+Evolution, therefore, presses in a very limited way on our understanding of Adam and Eve, only suggesting, alongside Scripture, there were people outside the Garden.[^3]

 Science, even when it is correct, is limited.
 It cannot give us a complete account of the world.
 It cannot even tell us of Adam was *de novo* created or not.
 Evolutionary science, it seems, is *silent* about Adam.
 So, who was Adam?